ckuelker/quick-guide-en-us/DevOps/Hardware/Information/cpuinfo.md

 ### The Number Of Cores

-To make the situation not ambiguous the number or _real_ cores should be calculated as:
+To make the situation unambiguous, the number or _real_ cores should be calculated as

 ```bash
 echo $((`grep -i "physical id" /proc/cpuinfo|sort -u|uniq|wc -l` * \